AntonioDiCecco/ELM_stock_prediction/README.md

 The second regularization yields a model that is almost linear, while the third one helps in reducing the oscillations in the prediction.

+The system has proved to be highly effective on Forex and high-speed trading.

 ## Author

 This project is authored by Antonio Di Cecco, created on 29/06/2023.